A Plus Tard is a dual Cheltenham Festival winner for trainer Henry de Bromhead, but will we see him back in the winner's enclosure at Prestbury Park?

-A Plus Tard powered away from the then defending champ Minella Indo last March, reversing 2021 placings with his De Bromhead-trained stablemate as Rachael Blackmore gave him the perfect steer in the Gold Cup and they put 15 lengths between themselves and the pack.
+A Plus Tard powered away from the then defending champ Minella Indo in March 2022, reversing 2021 placings with his -trained stablemate, as Rachael Blackmore gave him the perfect steer in the Gold Cup and they put 15 lengths between themselves and the pack.

-A year later, he was third behind Min in the Ryanair and he followed that with a battling second to Minella Indo in the Gold Cup itself behind closed doors in 2021.
-Last year, he delivered that tour de force in his own Gold Cup glory moment.
+A year later, he was third behind Min in the Ryanair Chase and he followed that with a battling second to Minella Indo in the Gold Cup itself, behind closed doors in 2021.

 Just remarkably consistent stuff for a horse who spent three seasons knocking around in Grade 1 company before ultimately getting that crowning moment.

-It's against that backdrop that A Plus Tard's only run this season has to be judged.
-As he had in 2021 when scoring with consummate ease, he headed for Haydock's Betfair Chase in November and was 1/2fav to retain that crown.
+In preparing for the 2023 Cheltenham Festival as he had in 2021, he headed for Haydock's Betfair Chase in November and was 1/2fav to retain that crown.